Since 2019, FreeWill has participated in National Make-A-Will Month, a lesser-known holiday that takes place throughout August.

 Fundraisers must inspire supporters to create their estate plans to successfully capture the gifts that will secure their organization’s future.

 1. Go big during important moments.

-One way to do this is to send a “thank you gift” to your donors in the form of an easy way to make their estate plans.
-For example, if a supporter gives you a cash gift on Earth Day, use your thank-you email to follow up and direct them to a free estate planning tool — you don’t even need to mention legacy giving.
-And this directly relates to the next point.
+One approach to encourage legacy giving is offering donors a thank-you gift as an easy way to make their estate plans.
+For example, if a supporter makes a cash donation on Earth Day, you can follow up with a thank-you email and provide them with a free estate planning tool without necessarily mentioning legacy giving.
+This strategy is closely linked to the following point.

 2. Make estate planning easy & accessible for all your supporters.

 Email is a highly effective tool for soliciting legacy gifts.
 Our data shows that sending emails to more people increases giving.
 However, just sending emails isn’t enough.

 Deliberate framing of your planned giving messages is essential to ensure that estate planning is presented in a way that is clear and accessible to your supporters.

 Our partners have seen success with various approaches when promoting Make-A-Will Month.
 Here are a few examples: